 Part 1 – Sex Ed at Home

-How did a broke child of immigrants end up being a sexual health educator?
+How did a child of immigrants end up being a sexual health educator?
 Let alone a nurse practitioner?

 First and foremost, I dedicate this to my mother and sisters, my primary motivations for doing the work that I do.
 You both sacrificed more than I could ever write to make sure I am where I am today.
 For all your sacrifices and pain, I’m eternally grateful.
 Words cannot express my eternal gratitude.